Understanding Large Language Models: GPT, Claude, and Gemini Explained

 - Thoughtful editing and content refinement

-- Complex reasoning tasks requiring nuance
+- Complex reasoning requiring careful consideration

 - Professional writing and business communications

-- Smaller ecosystem (fewer integrations)
+- Smaller ecosystem (fewer third-party integrations)

-- Can be overly cautious or diplomatic
+- Can be overly cautious or diplomatic (sometimes I want a more direct answer)

-- Free tier: Limited usage of Claude
+- Free tier: Limited Claude Sonnet access

-Gemini (Google)
+Gemini 3 Pro (Google)

 Company: Google DeepMind